project-koku/koku-ui-mods/README.md

 npm start:csb:mfe
 ```

-## Releasing the Koku MFE
+## Releasing Koku MFE

-This [RELEASE][release-doc] doc describes how to release the Koku MFE to each staging environment.
+This [RELEASE][release-doc] doc describes how to release Koku MFE to each staging environment.

 ## Useful Links